The Basics: Overview

 Colorectal cancer is a cancer that develops in the colon or the rectum.
 The colon is the longest part of the large intestine.
 The rectum is the bottom part of the large intestine.

-Like other types of cancer, colorectal cancer can spread to other parts of your body.
+Like all cancers, colorectal cancer can spread to other parts of your body.
 Find out more about colorectal cancer.

 The Basics: Am I at Risk?

 The risk of developing colorectal cancer increases as you get older.
 That’s why screening is recommended for everyone ages 45 to 75.